Disordered harmonic chain with random masses and springs: a combinatorial approach: A combinatorial approach

 and dominates the sum \eqref{eq:MainRes0}~: $x_{n+1}(\lambda)\sim a^{(k_*)}_{n+1}\,(-\lambda)^{k_*}$.
 Using the bounds $a^{(k_*)}_{n+1}\,(-\lambda)^{k_*}\leq x_{n+1}(\lambda)\leq n\,a^{(k_*)}_{n+1}\,(-\lambda)^{k_*} $ we deduce the complex Lyapunov exponent

 We will see below that this approach provides the asymptotic behaviours (for small $\lambda$ or large $\lambda$) in a straightforward manner.
-From the series representation \eqref{eq:MainRes0}, it is clear that the $\lambda\to0^-$ limit involves coefficients with small $k$, while the $\lambda\to-\infty$ limit is related to large $k$, close to $n$.
+From the series representation \eqref{eq:MainRes0}, it is clear that the $\lambda\to0^-$ limit involves coefficients for $k\ll n$, while the $\lambda\to-\infty$ limit is related to large $k$, close to $n$.

 Before entering into the detailed analysis, let us make a final remark~: the complex Lyapunov exponent \eqref{eq:DefOmega} characterizes the typical behaviour of the solution $x_{n+1}(\lambda)$ of the initial value problem, i.e. the average of $\ln x_{n+1}(\lambda)$.
 Similarly, \eqref{eq:LyapFromOptimum} shows that we only need to determine the typical value of the coefficients $a^{(k)}_{n+1}$, which justifies the study of the typical value of the random product of the previous subsection.